AndresGallop/FIP-of-Andr-s-Gallo/README.md

 So, today 12/04/2020 I just created the repository which means I already have my FIP completed, However I eill submit some parts of the FIP in order to show you my progress and finally I will submit the whole file :).

-Here is my branch of the code of my About Us page.
+Here is my branch of the code of my Contact page.

 <!DOCTYPE html>
 <html lang="en">